namhsc/aiwaiter/src/guidelines/REDESIGN-SUMMARY.md

 │         │ AI Icon │             │
 │         └─────────┘             │
 │                                 │
-│  Meet Your AI Waiter         │
+│  Meet Your AI Sommelier         │
 │  Experience the future...       │
 │                                 │
 │  ┌────────┐  ┌────────┐         │